Chase ends with Urbana man arrested on drug, gun charges

 Troopers followed him to a house in the 500 block of Airport Road and arrested him there.
 After smelling the strong odor of cannabis coming from the house, they obtained a search warrant and went back later to look around.

-During the search they found three handguns, two of which were stolen, and another bag containing 5.7 pounds of cannabis, Rietz said.
+During the search they found three handguns, two of which were stolen, 91 rounds of handgun ammunition, and another bag containing 5.7 pounds of cannabis, Rietz said.

 On Thursday, her office filed three counts of aggravated unlawful possession of a firearm by a felon against Cotton for allegedly possessing the guns; one count of aggravated unlawful possession of ammunition by a felon; and two counts of possession with intent to deliver cannabis for the drugs found in the duffel bag and in the house.